jharwell/sierra/docs/tutorials/project.rst

        pipeline stages.
 See :ref:`ln-project-config-main` for documentation.

    - ``controllers.yaml`` - Configuration for controllers (input file/graph
      generation).
-This file is required for all pipeline stages.See :ref:`ln-project-config-controllers` for documentation.
+This file is required for all pipeline stages.See :ref:`Controllers YAML config<ln-project-config-controllers>` for documentation.

      - ``intra-graphs-line.yaml`` - Configuration for intra-experiment
        linegraphs.
 This file is optional.
 If it is present, graphs defined in it will be added to those specified in ``core/config/intra-graphs-line.yaml``, and will be generated if stage 4 is run.
+See :ref:`Intra-experiment linegraphs YAML config
-See :ref:`ln-project-config-intra-graphs-line` for documentation.
+       <ln-project-config-intra-graphs-line>` for documentation.

      - ``intra-graphs-hm.yaml`` - Configuration for intra-experiment
        heatmaps.
 This file is optional.
 If it is present, graphs defined in it will be added to those specified in ``core/config/intra-graphs-hm.yaml``, and will be generated if stage 4 is run.
-See :ref:`ln-project-config-intra-graphs-hm` for documentation.
+See :ref:`<Intra-experiment heatmaps YAML config <ln-project-config-intra-graphs-hm>` for documentation.

      - ``inter-graphs.yaml`` - Configuration for inter-experiment graphs.
-This file
+This
-       is optional.
+       file is optional.
 If it is present, graphs defined in it will be added to those specified in ``core/config/inter-graphs-line.yaml``, and will be generated if stage 4 is run.
-See
-       :ref:`ln-project-config-inter-graphs-line` for documentation.
+See :ref:`Inter-experiment lingraphs YAML config <ln-project-config-inter-graphs-line>` for documentation.

      - ``stage5.yaml`` - Configuration for stage5 controller comparisons.
 This file
        is required if stage5 is run, and optional otherwise.
 See